Information Secure Storage Policy

 In the context of files and folders, these are identified to who creates or stores them.

-In the back-ground, all data is always treated as though it is highly confidential, and the maximum security mechanisms within the University's infrastructure design are applied.
+In the background, all data is always treated as though it is highly confidential, and the maximum security mechanisms within the University’s infrastructure design are applied.

 You may wish to visibly identify that something is sensitive (confidential or private for example), to anyone you might share this information with.
-This might be through headers and footers in documents, watermarks,or by attaching a meta-tag.
+This might be through headers and footers in documents, watermarks, or by attaching a meta-tag.

-You may additionally wish to make anything particularity sensitive 'read-only' when shared, and use password protection.
+You may additionally wish to make anything particularity sensitive ‘read-only’ when shared and use password protection.
 NB, it is good practice to send the pass code separately to any sharing notification.

-It is better to create a SVOT (Single Version of the Truth) and to share a link to it, rather than duplicate, print or send copies that can become misplaced, or out of date.
+• It is better to create a SVOT (Single Version of the Truth) and to share a link to it, rather than duplicate, print or send copies that can become misplaced, or out of date.

-B - Information security & devices and storage
+Information security & devices and storage

 For confidential information, case management systems with their inherent access controls and their data management facilities should be used wherever possible.
 Where this is not possible, network storage is the most secure ad-hoc storage.